Welcome and congratulations on your acceptance to the University of Rhode Island!

-Fall term bills will be mailed during the last week of July and payment will be due during the third week of August.
+Fall e-Bills will be generated in mid-July and payment will be due during the third week of August.
 Please note that tuition and fee charges are based on actual enrollment, so adding and dropping courses may cause changes in your bill.
 Students can always access up-to-date, detailed billing information online via e-Campus at www.uri.edu/ecampus.

 Yes!
 Students can enroll in our monthly tuition payment plan, administered by Sallie Mae, which allows families to pay their annual tuition and fee expenses in up to 10 monthly payments.
 The plan runs from June 1st through October 1st for the Fall semester, and from November 1st through March 1st for the Spring semester.
 To learn more about this payment option and to enroll, please visit our web site at: www.uri.edu/es/students/bill/mppletter.html.

-Higher One is the financial institution we have partnered with to distribute refunds.
-All students will be sent a URI Refund Card by mail following orientation.
+Higher One is the financial institution with whom we have partnered to distribute refunds.
+All students will be sent a URI Refund Debit Card by mail following orientation.
 Do not throw this card away!
-Using the card, students will access a website where they can choose to activate their URI Refund Card and have their refund deposited to their card, or they can choose to have their refunds deposited to their own bank account via direct deposit (ACH).
-To learn more, please visit: https://urirefundcard.higheroneaccount.com/.
+Using the card, students will access a website where they can choose how they want to receive their refunds.
+There are 3 choices: (1) funds can be deposited to their URI Refund Debit Card, (2) funds can be deposited to their own bank account via ACH, or (3) funds can be issued by paper check.
+To learn more, please visit: https://www.uri.edu/es/about/HigherOneFAQ.html.